 The ICCO Global Summit is an annual conference featuring keynote presentations, insightful panels and advanced networking which focus around PR industry challenges and innovations.
 The theme for this year’s event is: Innovate | Engage | Evolve: Leading in a transformational world.

-The prize includes a round-trip flight ticket and visa costs supported by PRCAI, a two-day delegate pass to the ICCO Global Summit supported by ICCO and stay for three nights in Helsinki supported by Reputation Today and its partners including the School of Communications & Reputation (SCORE).
+The prize includes a round-trip flight ticket and visa costs supported by PRCAI, a two-day delegate pass to the ICCO Global Summit supported by ICCO and stay for three nights in Dublin supported by Reputation Today and its partners including the School of Communications & Reputation (SCORE).
 The winners also get complimentary access to one edition of PRAXIS of their choice.

 The Case – 2018

 National United Bank (NUB), a trusted national bank in India, has been hit by a case of fraud that amounts to 1000s of crores.